SPI1005 Game Design and Algorithms

 - can critically evaluate how player psychology and accessibility affect game experiences

-Project work will be done together with students from Bachelor in Game Art.
+- Group assignment will be done together with students from Bachelor in Game Art and Animation.

 | Form of assessment | Grading scale | Grouping | Duration of assessment | Support materials | Proportion | Comments |